ercanezin/Thesis_Chapter-5_RouteRecSys/README.md

 <div align="center">

-# # Route RecSys Code for Chapter 6
+# # Route RecSys Code for Chapter 5
 </div>

-This repository is created for Chapter 6 of thesis titled 'Towards Context-Aware Recommender Systems for Tourists'.
+This repository is created for Chapter 5 of the thesis titled 'Towards Context-Aware Recommender Systems for Tourists'.

 # Abstract